• Home

 30. Have a beer at the Maggie Island Brewery

 Maggie Island Brewery is Mamma Roma’s neighbour.
 Enjoy a locally brewed beer with a side of live music and fresh barbecue from the on-site food truck.
-You can also grab a pizza from Mamma Roma’s and enjoy it in their courtyard too.
+You can also grab a pizza from Mamma Roma’s and enjoy it in their courtyard, too.

 Waffles with ice cream and a smoothie bowl from Fruits N Scoops.

-32. Have breakfast at Fruits N Scoops
+31. Have breakfast at Fruits N Scoops

 Located right near the ferry terminal, Fruits N Scoops is my preferred breakfast spot at the moment.
 They do everything from waffles (my personal favourite) to acai bowls (my mum’s favourite).

-33. Enjoy pub grub at the Marlin Bar
+32. Enjoy pub grub at Arcadia Hotel

-34. Grab fish and chips from SOS – Stuffed on Seafood
+33. Grab fish and chips from SOS – Stuffed on Seafood

 If you’re craving fish and chips, I recommend Stuffed on Seafood.
 It’s next door to Fruits N Scoops and offers seafood platters, burgers, sandwiches, salads and the classics.